 10 Tips to Help Avoid Ugly Arguments

-If done correctly a fight can be a pathway to growth and problem solving
+If done correctly, a fight can be a pathway to growth and problem solving.

 Posted Sep 10, 2012

 - Don't raise your voice.
 It's amazing how issues of hurt feelings or differences can be resolved with a whisper.
-I counsel couples who are yellers to only communicate with a whisper and it greatly reduces the anger factor in their relationships.
+I counsel partners who are yellers to only communicate with a whisper and it greatly reduces the anger factor in their relationships.

 - Don't threaten your relationship.
 And don't take every argument as a threat to your relationship.
 This type of emotional blackmail puts the other partner in a panic/flight or flight mode.
 While you're telling them you want to leave, they may be making plans to find a roommate.
 In addition, they may be so devastated by the thought of losing their family they can go into a deep depression and be unable to give you what it is you need.

 - Don't stockpile.
 This is where you bring up issues from the past to use as a hammer against whatever problem your partner has asked for help with.
 Deal with their issue first and if you really have unresolved feelings from past problems talk about them at another time.

 - Don't avoid your anger.
 If you stuff your feelings long enough you will explode and say or do things that you will regret.
 Anger does not diminish love, you can be angry with those you love.
 In fact the ones we love hurt us the most because we love them the most.

 - Create a process for resolving problems without anger.
 Start by each of you taking five minutes to state your feelings, then take a twenty minute break to think about things and come back to the table for another ten minutes to discuss how you think you can best deal with the problem.
 Also, know that it's okay if the problem doesn't get solved right away.